 The Creative Process

-Developing painting ideas on the canvas is such a rich experience.
-There are times I might sketch out an idea, but these ideas are normally very loose.
+Developing "Projects of Art" are magical.
+I might sketch out an idea, but these ideas are normally very loose.
 They also morph into other ideas along the way, adding or changing it up all together depending on how I feel, the images in my mind translate onto the canvas.
 It's not always easy, but it's always heartwarming, when it comes together.
-As long as I have a painting in my studio, on my walls or in the gallery, until it is in the hands of a customer, my work is ever changing, and always evolving as is Life.
+As long as I have ArtWork in my studio, on my walls or in the gallery, until it is in the hands of a customer, my work is ever changing, and always evolving as is Life.

 Layering with a Palette Knife, with Acrylic white paint is my first step.
 Then oil is pushed into nooks and crannies without a thought of imagery.
 Noticing the details along the way is so enjoyable.
 Squeezing gobs of oil paint onto the dried acrylic textures and Pushing it into the cracks with Paper Towels, then Wiping it off and leaving it to dry.
 Labor intensive but well worth the work it takes for this initial step.

-Some paintings take only a step or two, and others many more*
+Some ArtWork takes only a step or two, and others many more*